Groumy/Groumy.github.io/_drafts/tbh-switch.md

 We have now 5 sessions under the belt running [Barrowmaze Complete](https://www.drivethrurpg.com/product/139762/Barrowmaze-Complete) with it and we have only minor issues that can easly be fixed with house rules.

 All the player stated how much simpler this system was, we no longer have questions about how to resolve actions or anything.
+The mood ligthened up a bit also and everybody is starting to have more fun.

-In fact, we even expanded our group since the switch.
+The first session, it tooked maybe 30 minutes to explains the rules and create characters.
+We welcome back

 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoidGl0bGU6IEdvaW5nIEJsYWNrXG4iLC
-JoaXN0b3J5IjpbLTI2NDczNTY5OCwxMDY1MTA2MTY2LDUxNjk4
+JoaXN0b3J5IjpbMTg4NzgzNTI1MiwxMDY1MTA2MTY2LDUxNjk4
 ODcxOSwtMjAyMDM4NTU2LDI2Nzg0NTA0MSwxODYxMTE4MTA1XX
 0=
 -->